 NEO-SUFFRAGETTE // AW 2017-18

-The latest collection by Acephala is inspired by women’s marches, both contemporary and historic, showing the legacy of the movement.
+Neo-Suffragette collection was inspired by women’s marches, both contemporary and historic, showing the legacy of the movement.

 Individual silhouettes of the collection represent diverse types of personality, lifestyle and ways of dressing.
 The collection – a collective portrait of a modern suffragette – references street style, where avant-garde coats, elegant dresses, comfortable trousers and sporty t-shirts are mixed together.